DeBestTrap/DeBestTrap/README.md

 pills and interfacing with a touch-screen display.

 # [Sekaidle Bot](https://github.com/DeBestTrap/sekaidle)
+Sekaidle is a game where the player gets a random country silhouette and must guess the country's name within six tries.

+This is a creation of the country guessing game, [Wordle](https://github.com/teuteuf/worldle), that can be played in discord.

 <div align="center">
   <img src="https://i.gyazo.com/7f90e64e0b0f3e39603f4a5f16c21845.gif" width=35% height=35%/>
 </div>

-Recreated the country guessing game, [Wordle](https://github.com/teuteuf/worldle), that can be played in discord.
-Implemented a dynamic programming algorithm to find the most similar country names and suggest them to the user to make up for the lack of an autocorrect feature.
+Implemented a dynamic programming algorithm to find the most similar country names and suggest them to the user to make up for the lack of an autocorrect feature in discord.

 # [Ferris Bot](https://github.com/DeBestTrap/ferris-bot)
+Ferris is a simple bot that'whose purpose is to create and update polls live when users vote on a poll.

 <div align="center">
   <img src="https://i.gyazo.com/145d9b8d01ec881cc02e45f49f48fdaa.gif" width=25% height=25%/>
 </div>

-Created a Discord bot with a polling system that updates live when users vote.

 # [Scratch Pong](https://github.com/DeBestTrap/scratch-pong)
 Recreated the classic game of pong on an Arduino Nano